Kids Fishing Trip Ideas

 - Teach them “Catch and Release” when appropriate.

-Many state, city and county parks departments provide urban fishing programs for kids.
-Often the lakes are stocked to improve the catch rate.
-Check for programs and fishing waters near you, using the state listing below.
+Many state, city and county parks departments provide urban programs for kids.
+Often the waters are stocked to improve the catch rate.
+Check for programs and waters near you, using the state listing below.

 Take a kid fishing and plant a seed for life.

 Statistics prove out the theory that kids who participate in the great outdoors are much less likely to get involved in crime and drugs.
-Introduce a kid to fishing and watch nature draw them away from trouble, and into the great outdoors.
+Introduce a kid to these experiences and watch nature draw them away from trouble, and into the great outdoors.